migapipo/Bike/README.md

     - This is a prototype of our idea.
 Due to the limited time for this project, we only implement the baseline of this Android application. (including basic functions and UI/UX)
      - Deductions for significant bugs.

-2. UI/UX
+- UI/UX
-○ Does it look and feel good?
-○ Is it intuitive and easy to use?
-○ Is it designed with the target audience in mind?
+  - In order to make our application look and feel good for our users, we designed with the target audience in mind.
+This application is intuitive and easy to use.

 3. Commercial
-- Viability​(10%)
-○ How well do they understand the problem they are trying to address?
-○ How does the product solve the problem?
-○ Is there a market for the product?
-○ Could this become a real business that makes money?
-- Strategy
+- Viability
-  - Have they identified their competitors?
-How will they deal with them?
-  - What is their go-to-market plan?
-  - Have they identified what features still need to be added to the product?
+○ Our goal is to solve the problems with increasing number of missing bikes in the Melbourne city.
+We trying to help people to track the location of their bikes to keep their bike safe.
+We believe it will have the commercial value because it will be a helpful product for the bike user to track their bike and reduce the risk of their bikes being stolen.

 4. Inspirational
 - Impact​(15%)
   - Are they tackling a significant problem?
-  - Does it address the theme of ‘Envisioning a Better Melbourne’
+  - This project addressed the theme of ‘Envisioning a Better Melbourne’
-  - Note that this is a hurdle requirement.
-Hacks must address this point in order to be eligible for a prize.
   - Is the idea creative?
 Does the product have unique or original features?
 5. Communication
   - Was the pitch clear and concise?